10 Best Handheld Ham Radios in 2023 | (Ranked by a Marine)

 My review: BaoFeng does a seriously excellent job at building and engineering products that provide exactly what people want at the price they are willing to pay.

 Although this is the cheapest radio on my list of recommended ham radios, it’s still quite powerful and full of useful features!
-It’s important to note that previous generations of this device are well regarded and well respected so I expected a lot out of this device and my expectations were well received!
+It’s important to note that previous generations of this device are well regarded and well respected so I expected a lot out of this device, and my expectations were well received!

-I rather like the design, it’s a nice shift away from the black rectangular box that has seemingly been the only way to design a radio like this for many years.
+I rather like the design; it’s a nice shift away from the black rectangular box that has seemingly been the only way to design a radio like this for many years.
 The yellow accents are nice, making the unit easy to find if you drop it in dense grass or something like that.
-The included antenna isn’t bad, however many people end up ditching it for something else.
-The design also encompasses a little LED flashlight which I thought was cute, it wasn’t bad but it’s basically what you get from a modern-day cell phone.
+The included antenna isn’t bad.
+However, many people end up ditching it for something else.
+The design also encompasses a little LED flashlight, which I thought was cute.
+It wasn’t bad, but it’s basically what you get from a modern-day cell phone.

-I mentioned earlier that this device is 8-watt capable and although that sounds great, you’ll also have options to use 1 and 4-watt modes as well.
+I mentioned earlier that this device is 8-watt capable, and although that sounds great, you’ll also have options to use 1 and 4-watt modes as well.

 Key Features